block-commons/cryptocommons/content/governance/zcash/_index.md

 It is worth noting that Zcash ecosystem constituents are no longer entirely reliant on ECC for Zcash node software.
 The Parity team released a [Rust implementation of the Zcash protocol](https://github.com/paritytech/parity-zcash), [sponsored by the Zcash Foundation](https://www.parity.io/parity-teams-up-with-zcash-foundation-for-parity-zcash-client/).
 This reduces reliance on the ECC, and adds a degree of redundancy to enforcement of the consensus rules - where one version may be robust to an exploitable weakness in the other version and could serve to raise the alarm that something was amiss.

+### The Electric Coin Company

 The ECC is in many ways the official custodian of the Zcash network, bearing great responsibility for the health of the network, and having significant power to amend the rules.
 One story from Zcash's history is particularly interesting in this regard.
 In February 2019, a team of ECC developers [announced](https://z.cash/blog/zcash-counterfeiting-vulnerability-successfully-remediated/) that they had identified (11 months previously), and stealthily deployed a fix for, a vulnerability in the underlying cryptography Zcash uses for shielded transactions.
 If exploited, this would have allowed an attacker to mint new ZEC without being detected.
 There is no way to know if this exploit was used.
 The way zero-knowledge proofs are deployed means that it is not possible to audit the full ZEC supply and ensure that it is as expected.

 The blog post announcing the fix offered consolation in the likelihood that because this was such a complex exploit to identify only the highly skilled and expert members of the ECC team were likely to have identified it.
 From this perspective, giving developers with the deepest knowledge of the protocol a financial stake in it is probably a good use of block rewards to pay for security.
 If the individual who discovered the exploit first was not being rewarded with a steady supply of ZEC, they may have been more likely to consider stealthily minting some ZEC for themselves.

-The severity of the threat to ZEC led the ECC members to keep it quiet for 11 months while they sneaked in a change to the consensus rules which would nullify the exploit, into a scheduled hard fork update.
+The severity of the threat to ZEC led the ECC members to keep it quiet for 11 months while they sneaked a change to the consensus rules which would nullify the exploit into a scheduled hard fork update.
 ECC was in this case withholding information from the Zcash stakeholders for their own benefit.
 The fact that nobody outside of the small group identified this change to the consensus rules before it was deployed and announced says something about the degree to which the Zcash commons are entrusted to ECC.

+### The Zcash Foundation

 The Zcash Foundation has a mandate to represent the Zcash stakeholder community, and ample funding.
 This [blog post](https://www.zfnd.org/blog/governance-results/) from 2018 gives some insight into how the foundation is going about ascertaining the desires of the Zcash stakeholders.
 Their approach involves selecting up to 200 members of the Zcash community to form a Community Governance Panel.
 64 initial CGP participants [voted](https://vote.heliosvoting.org/helios/elections/cdc15aa6-6f75-11e8-b5e0-0e48ec97cebb/view) on a number of ballots at a foundation conference (including a rejection of ASIC resistance), and elected two board representatives to fill vacant seats on the Foundation's board.